 As a consequence, the overwhelming majority of individuals do not live their lives.
 The situation is furious and sad for everyone.
 A customer expressed his disappointment at not having achieved anything else in his life, particularly whatever he had hoped to do.
 His poor self-esteem might be improved if he did not make comparisons with others that I informed him would be feasible.

 This person, like many others I know, addresses the difficulties of having a kid with special needs with courage on a daily basis.
 He and his wife act unusually, concentrated and resolutely, full of a passion and love that is hard to comprehend and appreciate for others.
-His failure to recognise his own brightness comes from his “frog in the pot” status.
+His failure to recognize his own brightness comes from his “frog in the pot” status.
 Most individuals will experience at least a few times in their life “deflating the tyres.”
 The presence of these individuals has been a constant throughout my life and it was not always easy to cope with them.
 That’s the cause.

 Although I am conscious of the need to deflate my tyres, it is tough for me to do so.
 My heart tells me for the second time that I don’t live up to my full potential.
 I have asked many times if it is time for myself and others to reduce my expectations.
 A chronic disease diagnosis has shown me, in a small but substantial fashion, that my previous expectations of myself have caused me to be unhappy and dissatisfied.
 As long as I believed I had to maintain my former productivity level and, in my perspective, everyone around me, I let myself down and everyone else I believe.
 When I finally realised my sickness was not leaving, I realised I had to make some decisions regarding my future.